dportik/dadi_pipeline/README.md

 ***Example 1***

 Let's use the function to run an optimization routine for our data and this model.
-We need to specify the first six arguments in this function, but there are other options we can also use if we wanted more control over the optimization scheme.
+We need to specify the first eight required arguments in this function, but there are other options we can also use if we wanted more control over the optimization scheme.
 We'll start with the basic version here.
 The argument explanations are above.
 This would perform three rounds of optimizations, using a default number of replicates for each round.
 At the end